teuk/mediabot_v3/docs/ROADMAP_3.5.md

 - MB720 Hailo and MB721 Gemini are complete on the development line.
 Their runtime behavior, fallback boundaries and private-state handling have focused, fast, full and bounded live evidence.
-- FULL01 `+Fullop` is committed and its real-network pilot is active on the intended nbot channel.
-The pilot confirmed the main guard and also exposed a service-causality gap: an official network bot mirrored an authorized ban and was mistaken for an independent actor.
-The bounded delegation correction must be deployed and observed before acceptance can close; no simulated IRC client substitutes for that evidence.
+- FULL01 `+Fullop` is committed.
+Its remaining real-network acceptance is an operator-managed deployment task; no simulated IRC client substitutes for that evidence, and MB727 does not claim it was performed.
-- The critical release path now closes the FULL01 live acceptance and MB719, qualifies mbweb under MB723, exercises the cross-cutting MB724 gate, and only then starts supported-instance convergence and observation under MB722.
+- The development technical path is closed.
+MB723 qualified mbweb, MB724 exercised the cross-cutting security boundary, MB726 sealed supported release paths, and MB725 passed the archive-derived Debian 13 trials.
 - MB723 is complete and mbweb is accepted into the supported 3.5 surface.
 The real HTTPS route matrix, persistent sessions, least-privileged database identity, read-only capability status, deterministic dependency install,